matthewlfabian/Bacterial-phylogenetics/README.md

     - SAMPLE2
     - ...

-# Running the Pipeline
+# PICK UP HERE

-This pipeline is designed to be run in 4 stages: 1.) initial quality assessment of raw FASTQs; 2.)
-FASTQ trimming and quality assessment of trimmed reads; 3.) genome assembly and quality assessment; & 4.) genome annotation.
-By utilizing the comment mark (#) in the Snakefile, the workflow can be run stepwise, permitting the review of FastQC, MultiQC, & QUAST QC reports before subsequent steps.
-The workflow can be run in full by "uncommenting" all stages in the Snakefile.
+This pipeline is designed to be run...
 To run the Snakemake workflow on a HPCC:

 ```bash
 snakemake --cores 10 --use-conda